elves/elvish/website/ref/language.md

 ## Deleting variable or element: `del`

-The `del` special command can be used to either delete variables or elements of lists and maps.
+The `del` special command can be used to delete variables or map elements.
 Operands should be specified without a leading dollar sign, like the left-hand side of assignments.

 Example of deleting variable: